Thinking beyond borders

 According to the Supreme Court’s ruling, for the application of the tax treaty, the employer:

 There is, in principle, no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in the Netherlands.
+If certain conditions are met, in treaty situations, inter-company assignees can be exempt from Dutch income tax if they do not exceed 60 working days in the Netherlands per twelve month period even though the conditions for economic employership are met.

 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.